anmol-raj/Facebook-clone/README.md

 -All sort of validation for file upload for size and type.

--You will learn how to crop, zoom, rotate, flip images using crooper.
+-We can crop, zoom, rotate, flip images using crooper.

 -You can update your cover picture using old cover pictures or a new image with the option to crop zoom and select the part of image you want to use and after submit directly it will create a post that says user updated his/her cover picture.